tobybreckon/zed-opencv-native-python/README.md

 Alternatively, if you want to use OpenCV with the ZED SDK features, check out the StereoLabs sample [here](https://github.com/stereolabs/zed-opencv).

+In addition to manufacturer supplied calibration files, the ```-xml``` option alternatively facilitates the use of ```calibration.xml``` files generated via a 5-stage manual calibration and a chessboard calibration target using our [stereo_sgbm.py](https://github.com/tobybreckon/python-examples-cv/blob/master/stereo_sgbm.py)) example from our [python-examples-cv](https://github.com/tobybreckon/python-examples-cv/blob/master/stereo_sgbm.py)) teaching repository.

 Developed to support teaching within the undergraduate Computer Science programme at [Durham University](http://www.durham.ac.uk) (UK) by [Prof. Toby Breckon](http://community.dur.ac.uk/toby.breckon/).
 All tested with [OpenCV](http://www.opencv.org) 3.x and Python 3.x.

 ---